projectwallace/projectwallace.com/content/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright.md

 ### Creating the fixture

-This creates the actual [fixture](https://playwright.dev/docs/test-fixtures#creating-a-fixture) _and_ it tells Playwright to [automatically](https://playwright.dev/docs/test-fixtures#automatic-fixtures) set up this fixture when running a test.
+This creates the actual [fixture](https://playwright.dev/docs/test-fixtures#creating-a-fixture) _and_ it tells Playwright to [automatically](https://playwright.dev/docs/test-fixtures#automatic-fixtures) set up this fixture for every test.

 ```ts
 type Fixtures = {